 Pharmaceutical industries have limited time to get a product out in the market and in the hands of those who need it.
 Often medicines are imported from other countries.
 In such cases, translation comes into play.

 Proofing translated labels are a major task undertaken by professional translators.
 Any errors in the language can make the content unclear, delaying the product’s launch.

 Translation errors can happen due to manual proofing.
 Local translators might review the pharmaceutical labelling by eye.
 Instead, an online proofing tool can be used to easily track the changes in the revised labelling artwork and share feedback.

 Manual proofing of pharmaceutical labelling is a time-consuming job.
 Sometimes, developing labelling artwork involves many teams from different locations.
 Often, the volume of the artwork is also quite large.
 Orchestrating all the activities and integrating different processes creates more difficulties.

 Automating the proofing process makes it faster and error-free.
-While proofing pharmaceutical labels, use free online tools to review the artwork.
-These tools can help to accurately review labelling artwork in a short span of time.
+Online tools can help to accurately review labelling artwork in a short span of time.

 It’s no surprise that the pharmaceutical industry is stringent.
 It has to be.
 What’s shocking, however, is that over 50% of product recalls happening due to errors in labelling.

 Pharmaceutical brands need a reliable way of checking labelling artwork.
 And Artwork Proofing Tools help them curb these errors by simplifying the review process.